StevenSJones/burger/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/stevensjones/burger)

 # Project Title: Eat Da Burger
-One Paragraph of project description goes here: This dynamically generates a readme.md file.

 ## description:
 >In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML."